WXY-Belief/DeepSpa/README.md

     - DAPI.tif
     - rna_coordinate.csv

 The sections are numerically named, starting from 1 for the top layer.
+The DAPI images are in TIFF, PNG, or JPEG format, while the RNA coordinate file must be in CSV format.
 ### Format of input data
 (1) DAPI.tif: DAPI images